WDRV: WDRV

 On February 12, 2001, 97.1 began to stunt with all day sets from artists such as Barbra Streisand, Garth Brooks, the Beach Boys, Madonna, Pink Floyd, and the Beatles, while its simulcast partner 96.9 WNIZ began simulcasting 101.9 WTMX.
 On March 15, 2001, the call sign was changed to WDRV, and the station adopted a classic hits format as "The Drive".
 In 2003, 96.9 in Zion began simulcasting WDRV, and its call sign was changed to WWDV.

 Over the years, The Drive's format evolved into a broad-based classic rock format.

 Bonneville announced the sale of WDRV and 16 other stations, to Hubbard Broadcasting on January 19, 2011.
 The sale was completed on April 29, 2011.

 On June 27, 2011, WDRV celebrated its 10th anniversary by organizing a free-entrance concert at the Rosemont Theatre by America and headliner Jethro Tull.

 Online streaming of the "Deep Tracks" programming broadcast on WDRV's HD2 subchannel was discontinued in October 2013, due to its popularity.
 The high amount of traffic to the site made the stream too expensive to maintain, considering the cost of the service, royalty payments and lack of commercials to offset costs.

 The station celebrated its 15th anniversary on Friday, May 20, 2016, with a concert at the Rosemont Theater featuring Boston and Jefferson Starship.

 WDRV features The Sherman & Tingle Show (Brian Sherman and Steve Tingle which debuted the morning of October 31, 2016.

-The station's current weekday airstaff includes Sherman & Tingle (mornings), Bob Stroud (host Ten at 10), Janda Lane (middays), Tim Virgin (afternoons), and Alice Cooper (nights).
+The station's current weekday airstaff includes Sherman & Tingle (mornings), Bob Stroud (host Ten at 10), Janda Lane (middays), Tim Virgin (afternoons), and Lauren Lern Elwell (nights).